qpliu/esolang/necksheen/README.md

 by fork, receive, and send statements and test expressions.
 The scope a queue identifier starts with the declaration and ends at the end of the innermost enclosing loop statement, excluding the bodies of any nested fork statement.
-Queue identifiers must not duplicate any queue identifier or loop identifier that is in scope.
+The fork-scope of the queue identifier is the body of the innermost enclosing loop of the fork statement.
+Queue identifiers must not duplicate any queue identifier that is in fork-scope or loop identifier that is in scope.
 There is one predefined queue, `io`, which can be used to receive input and send output.
 The queue identifier is also the loop identifier of the bodies of fork statements and send statements.